On the large-time behaviour of affine Volterra processes: Introduction

 where~$W^1$ and~$W^2$ are correlated Brownian motions.
 In this framework, $\langle 1, \lambda_t^1\rangle$ represents the log asset price and $\langle 1, \lambda_t^2\rangle$ the instantaneous variance.

 The added value of this approach lies in the generalised Feller property, a notion introduced in~\cite{DT10}, which is satisfied by the solution to~\eqref{5eq:lift} (albeit with~$\theta=0$) and opens the gates to many parallels with Markovian ergodic theory.
 Indeed, it is an extension of the standard Feller property to spaces that are not locally compact.
-To the best of our knowledge, the present paper is the first to study the large-time behaviour of generalised Feller processes.
+To the best of our knowledge, the present paper is the first to study the large-time behaviour of affine Volterra processes through generalised Feller processes.
+Friesen and Karbach, in a paper posted at the same time as ours~\cite{friesen2024stationary}, exploit generalised Feller processes to study the stationarity of a class of Hilbert-valued models.
 Interestingly enough, in~\cite{CT18}, the authors also prove weak existence and uniqueness of the mild solution of~\eqref{5eq:lift} by computing its Laplace transform

 where~$y$ is the unique solution of a non-linear PDE.

 The ergodic theory of space-time SPDEs is classical by now, with the monographs~\cite{DPZ92,DPZ96}, and in particular the vast literature on the 2D stochastic Navier-Stokes equation which was the stage of several profound advances such as the asymptotic coupling technique and the asymptotic Feller property~\cite{FM95,Hairer05,HM06,WMS01,WM01}.
 More recent results include~\cite{BKS20,CKNP19,KKMS20}.